 Incoming EuMIGS Double Degree-students will follow a specialization in ‘migration and citizenship’.
-They will be trained in mobility and processes of socio-economic and political inclusion as contested issues in contemporary Europe.
-These topics are closely linked to the organizational shape of nation-states and the EU, but also with transnational processes observed at individual and societal scale.
+They will be trained in critically exploring mobility and migration processes as well as the contested socio-economic and political inclusion of mirgrants in contemporary Europe.
+These topics are closely linked with the organizational shape of nation-states and the EU.

 Specific foci within the program include:

 - International migrations and mobilities and their institutional structures

 - Migration policies in a comparative and historical perspective

 - Different dimensions of inclusion and exclusion of migrants

 - Populism and the migratory challenge